casualcore/casual/middleware/administration/documentation/cli/call.operation.md

         Reads buffer(s) from stdin and call the provided service, prints the reply buffer(s) to stdout.
         Assumes that the input buffer to be in a conformant format, ie, created by casual.
-        Error will be printed to stderr
+        Errors will be printed to stderr

         @note: part of casual-pipe